mattnappo/piGit/README.md

 # piGit
 Website used as a user interface for connecting to my Raspberry Pi's git server.
-Modeled after BitBucket.
+Inspired by BitBucket (no offense GitHub! <3).